parag90-zz/goEuroTestAutomation/README.md

  3. check on search landing page that the prices are sorted in descending order

 ###Project structure
- -src/java
+ 1. src/java
-    -pages: contains page file which conatins all actions
+    i. pages: contains page file which conatins all actions ii. testscripts: this has testcase files, Basically the actions and verifications iii.
+Utilities: All other supported java files liek browserDriver, Sort utility

-    -testscripts: this has testcase files, Basically the actions and verifications
+ - Configuring the deparure and arrival city can be changes at test data file: TestData/TC001_PriceFilterTest.properties
-    -Utilities: All other supported java files liek browserDriver, Sort utility
+ - All xpaths are kept at: ElementRepository/MainPage.properties

- -Configuring the deparure and arrival city can be changes at test data file: TestData/TC001_PriceFilterTest.properties -All xpaths are kept at: ElementRepository/MainPage.properties -ChromeDrive is placed at Setup folder
+ - ChromeDriver is placed at Setup folder
- -All dependancies are specified in pom.xml
+ - All dependancies are specified in pom.xml
- -testng configuration at testng.xml
+ - testng configuration at testng.xml

 ###Technologies used
 * Scripting: Java(1.8)